Shinobi881/justPix/documentation/ISSUES.md

 - append image as a child to overlay, onclick
 - remove image (if present) add current image as child

+  *Issue: Remove images on overlay open and close close*

   *Issue: Removing image from thumbnail container, needs to be copied*
     - Solved: `appendBefore` next image `onclick` next